tusharbisht16/gatsby-starter-decap-cms/src/pages/about/index.md

   reflects the authenticity and excellence of its origin.
 We are more than just an export company; we are a bridge between the Indian farms and the world’s tables.
-infoSubTitle2: Riddhi Siddhi Traders,specializes in the export of premium agro products straight from the heart of India’s fertile lands.
+infoSubTitle2: Riddhi Siddhi Traders, specializes in the export of premium agro products straight from the heart of India’s fertile lands.
 Our extensive product range includes qualities.
 We operate with a vision to provide premium agro products that not only meet but exceed the expectations of our global